North Wahroonga

 PROFILE FAQ

-North Wahroonga has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+North Wahroonga has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects are identified by AreaSearch as likely impacting the area: The Residences at Wahroonga Estate, Hornsby Park transformation from quarry to parklands, Sydney Adventist Hospital redevelopment, and Hammondcare Hospital And Seniors Housing Development.
-These are key projects with potential significance.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include The Residences at Wahroonga Estate, Hornsby Park - from quarry to parklands, Sydney Adventist Hospital Redevelopment, and Hammondcare Hospital And Seniors Housing Development.

 Professional plan users can use the search below to filter and access additional projects.